KeyteqLabs/ezexceed-guide/en/README.md

 It is recommended to hide, preferrably remove, any non essential siteaccesses.
 For instance, the admin siteaccesse should not be listed in the siteaccess list.
-Make sure you reset and properly set this;
+Make sure you reset and properly set this in your `settings/siteaccess/<siteaccessname>/site.ini.append.php`;

 ```ini
 AvailableSiteAccessList[]